 AIS graduates have been admitted to prestigious universities throughout the world.
 Click here for the list of university acceptances.

 Yes.
-AIS provides an optional bus service covering certain areas for one-way or a return trip.
+AIS provides an optional bus service covering certain areas for one-way or return travel.
 School bus transportation will be charged separately.

 Students of Year 3, 5, 7 and 9 at AIS sit the Australian NAPLAN (National Assessment Program in Literacy and Numeracy) every year.
 Other assessments at all year levels from Foundation to Year 10 are internally set.

-Yes, class excursions, including camps, happen from time to time throughout the year as part of the school curriculum and will be integrated into that curriculum.
-Depending in the age of the student excursions range from short-duration local visits to longer international overnight trips.
+Yes.
+Class excursions, including camps, happen from time to time throughout the year as part of the school curriculum.
+Depending on the age of the student, excursions range from short-duration, local visits, to longer international overnight trips.

-Physical Education (PE) is one of many specialist programs at AIS.
-There is a broad range of sports taught and practised during PE, including football, athletics, basketball, four square, swimming, etc. There are also many other options available as extra-curricular activities.
-AIS actively participate in some inter-sport events and competitions, such as JASIS Swim Meet, Basketball Tournament, as well as U8, U10, and U12 Football Competition.
-AIS also has takes part in the annual Australian International Schools Association Sports Carnival.
+AIS actively participates in some inter-sport events and competitions, such as JASIS Swim Meets, Basketball Tournaments, as well as U8, U10, and U12 football competitions.
+AIS also takes part in the annual Australian International Schools Association sports carnival.

 AIS offers a wide range of extra-curricular activities.
-Arts: such as coloring, drawing, ballet dance, and contemporary dance.
+Arts: such as colouring, drawing, ballet dance, and contemporary dance.
 Sport: including gymnastics, taekwondo, golf, basketball, soccer, and netball.
 Educational: like Indonesian language classes, coding, and NAPLAN practices.
 Fun: many including cooking and sewing.
-The activities are offered on term basis and additional charge is payable upon registration.
+The activities are offered on a term basis and additional charges may be payable upon registration.

-Music is one of many specialist programs at AIS that students will attend once a week.
+Music is one of many specialist programs at AIS that students attend as part of their regular program.
 In addition, AIS offers an instrumental program and choirs as a part of the extra-curricular activities program.

 No. AIS does not provide after-school child care.